MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 #### Create InvoiceDirect

 You can create an invoice directly to MobilePay app.
-Notice that request require a customer mobile phone number, name and surname.
+Notice that request require a customer mobile phone number.
 Check how invoice looks in the app [here](visual_examples).

 ```
 POST api/v1/merchants/{merchantId}/invoices